You’re busy. Too much on your to-do list. Not enough hours in the day.

-You need be making enough donor moves (calls, emails, texts, meetings) and asks.
+You need to be making enough donor 'moves' (calls, emails, texts, meetings) and asks.
 The relationships need to be warm.
-Or else the ask will be ineffective.
+Or else the ask will be less effective.

-So what's the simple 'rule of thumb' to know if you're making enough effort so your donors will be giving - נותן noten?
+So what's the simple 'rule of thumb' to know if you're making enough effort?

-תן - Ten moves a day is what you need, so you're donors will be נותן noten!
+תן - Ten moves a day, so you're donors will נותן noten!

 Only you will really know.
-But you have to drive yourself to succeed.
+You have to succeed.
 And for that, a system in place will go a long way.

 Knowing your number is key - Some days it may be more, and some less.
 Some days could be more focused on fundraising, while some days will be focused on other key roles.

 Your job is to find your own rhythm in what works for you.
-But keep evaluating, week in week out, whether you need to add more efforts moving forward.
+But keep evaluating, week in week out, to see if you should add more efforts moving forward.